kgateway-dev/kgateway/docs/content/introduction/observability.md

 ### Envoy Admin

-The admin port for Envoy is `19000` by default.
-Gloo does not alter this default.
-The admin port is used to publish metrics as well as a large number of other features.
+The admin port for Envoy is set to `19000` by Gloo.
+Through the admin port you can view the metrics for Envoy as well as a large number of other features.
 You can find more information about the Envoy admin port in the [Envoy docs](https://www.envoyproxy.io/docs/envoy/v1.7.0/operations/admin).
+Gloo configures port `8081` on the Envoy proxy for metric scraping by Prometheus.
+If you plan to use your own instance of Prometheus, you will be connecting to port `8081` for metrics collection.

 ### Gloo Admin